 GENERAL INFORMATION Name Social Security Number Mailing Address (Number, Street, P.O.
 Box) City State ZIP Code Marital Status Single Married (withhold the same as "Single") Check only ONE box.
 For joint filers, the age of the oldest spouse determines the age category.
 1. Check here if your pension or annuity payments are not taxable or you wish to opt out.
 See lines 10 or 11 for additional voluntary withholding.
 NOTE: Opting out may result in a balance due on your MI-1040 as well as penalty and/or interest.
 2. Check here if you (or your spouse if older) were born before 1946.
 See instructions for line 2.
 3. Check here if you (or your spouse if older) were born during the period 1946 through 1952 (deduction is \$20,000 single/\$40,000 joint).
 See instructions for line 3.
 4. Check here if you (or your spouse if older) were born during the period 1946 through 1952 and one of you received retirement benefits from employment with a governmental agency that was not covered by the Social Security Act (deduction is \$35,000 single/\$55,000 joint).
 5. Check here if you (and your spouse) were born after 1952, one of you received pension or retirement benefits from employment with a government agency that was not covered by the Social Security Act, and either you or your spouse were retired as of January 1, 2013 from that agency (deduction is \$35,000 single/\$55,000 joint).
-6. Check here if you (and your spouse) were born after 1952, either benefits were from employment with a governmental agency that were the second of the sec 7.
-Check here if you (and your spouse) were born after 1952 and e the age of 67.
-Enter amount from Worksheet to Estimate Withhold Reached Age 67 (Form 5712), line 10.
+6. Check here if you (and your spouse) were born after 1952, either you or your spouse are age 62 through 66, and your pension or retirement benefits were from employment with a governmental agency that was not covered by the Social Security Act (deduction is \$15,000).
+7. Check here if you (and your spouse) were born after 1952 and eithe age of 67.
+Enter amount from Worksheet to Estimate Withholdi.
+Reached Age 67 (Form 5712), line 10.
 See instructions for line 7.
 8. Check here if you (and your spouse) were born after 1952.
-See in structions for line 8.
-Enter number of personal exemptions allowed on your Michigan Incommore than your allowable personal exemptions on all MI W-4s (wage 9.
-Additional Voluntary Withholding from Pension or Annui y Payment: 10.
+See instructions for line 8.
+Enter number of personal exemptions allowed on your Michigan Incom more than your allowable personal exemptions on all MI W-4s (wages) 9.
+Additional Voluntary Withholding from Pension or Annuity Payment: 10.
 Voluntary percentage amount you want withheld from each pension your pension administrator).
-This amount must be a percentage. on or annuity payment (if permitted by 10. % Voluntary dollar amount you want withheld from each pension or pension administrator). annuity payment (if permitted by your 11.
+This amount must be a percentage. n or annuity payment (if permitted by 10. % Voluntary dollar amount you want withheld from each pension or a pension administrator). nnuity payment (if permitted by your 11.
 00 AUTHORIZATION Signature Printed or Typed Name and Title Date